FOUNDATION IN DANCE I & II

 – Commonwealth Society of Teachers of Dancing (CSTD), Australia:

-CSTD had its beginnings in 1933.
-It’s mission is to encourage the art of dance by offering a window of opportunity to experience and enjoy dance along with providing professional dance careers and choices.
-Examinations are held throughout Australia and the Asia Pacific region.
+CSTD had its beginnings in 1933 with the mission, to encourage the art of dance by offering a window of opportunity to experience and enjoy dance along with providing professional dance careers and choices.
+Examinations are held throughout Australia and the Asia Pacific region in all major dance disciplines from tinies to teacher qualifications with 6 faculties; classical ballet, modern jazz, tap, national, contemporary and theatrical.
 The society aims to apply the four E’s that are the basis of the syllabi; Expression, Enjoyment, Encouragement and Education.

 – Australian Teachers of Dancing (ATOD), Australia:

-ATOD was founded in 1991 and proudly operates as a non-profit organization.
+ATOD is a non-profit organization that was founded in 1991 with faculties ranging from classical ballet, contemporary, hip hop/street dance, jazz, national character, street beat, tap dance and musical theatre.
 ATODI (the International branch of ATOD) was formed in 2004 to manage its overseas endeavours.
 They now have members in Canada, Brunei, Hong Kong, Indonesia, Malaysia, New Zealand, Singapore, Thailand, Norway, Belgium and the United Kingdom.
 ATOD aims to deliver quality, innovative training systems and services worldwide.

 Contemporary is a style of expressive dance and adopts free movement, by combining elements of classical ballet and modern dance in an abstract, break-free, non-strict techniques and interpretative presentation.